-Simulated power failure at altitude must be given over areas where actual touchdowns can safely be completed in the event of an actual powerplant failure.
+Simulated power failure at altitude must be given over areas where actual touchdowns can safely be completed in the event of an actual engine failure.

-- 3) Establishes proper aircraft trim and autorotation airspeed, ±5 knots. - 4) Maintains rotor RPM within normal limits. - 5) Compensates for windspeed and direction as necessary to avoid undershooting or overshooting the selected landing area. - Terminates approach with a power recovery at a safe altitude when directed by the examiner.
+- 3) Establishes proper aircraft trim and autorotation airspeed, ±5 knots. - 4) Maintains rotor RPM within normal limits. - 5) Compensates for wind speed and direction as necessary to avoid undershooting or overshooting the selected landing area. - Terminates approach with a power recovery at a safe altitude when directed by the examiner.

-10.3 TASK: SYSTEMS & EQUIPMENT MALFUNCTIONS
+10.3 Task: Systems & Equipment Malfunctions